tangentsoft/libtabula/README-Visual-C++.md

     You can call it "build" if you have no better name.
 The name doesn't matter.

+    If you will be creating multiple build directories, we suggest that you call them "build-*", to clearly distinguish their purpose, or nest them under a single "build" directory:

+        libtabula-4.0.0/
+            build-32/
+            build-64/

+    or:

+        libtabula-4.0.0/
+            build/
+                vs2010/
+                vs2012/
+                vs2013/

     If you elect not to do this, the build products will be intermixed with the libtabula source files, making it harder to disentangle them.
 It also makes it more difficult to cope with multiple versions of Visual Studio on the same system, since the build products will conflict with each other.

 5. Run either `cmake` or `cmake-gui` followed by the relative path to the source directory.
-If you created a build directory underneath the source directory, the command is `cmake ..`
+If you created a single build directory underneath the source directory, the command is `cmake ..`

-6. If that succeeded, you can open the `libtabula.sln` file it generated.
+6. If that succeeded, you can open the generated `libtabula.sln` file.

-    If it failed, it should clearly say why.
+    If it failed, it should say why clearly enough that you can see how to fix it.
 If not, post the CMake output to the [mailing list.][3]

 Locating C API Development Files